kikibyte/Drought_strategies/README.md

 This repository includes:

-1.The python code for main analyses;
+1.The python code for main analyses.

 2.Source data for running the code.

 # Source data